 Owned by Dr. Jyotsna Singh the Villa was being used by the National Cadet Corps.
 When she inherited it, she says it was in a dilapidated state with no plumbing.
 Today it is a homestay with a beautiful garden, a variety of colourful flowers, and a place for solitary walks.
 The flowers, birds, and wildlife give you a complete experience of staying in the wilderness.
 There is a cozy and warm reading room, a well-run kitchen, and helpful staff.
 The garden has a weeping willow tree straight out of an Enid Blyton book.
 In fact, it had a treehouse a long time back.
 If you sit under the tree, it gives you a feeling of privacy.
 We were served lunch under a huge Chinar tree in the garden and in the beautiful dining room when it rained.

 Recently they have discovered a basement which again is out of an adventure story for kids.
 The whole space is divided with walls and arches.
 Originally a wine cellar it has a mud floor and stone walls.
-The cellar/ basement is as big as the house in area, as well as, roof height.
+The cellar/ basement is as big as the house in the area, as well as, roof height.
 This was full of mud which has been now cleared out and the walls were black with bat poo.
 Dr. Jyotsna Singh did mention that locally it was referred to as Sharabkhana.
 Almond Villa has a lot to offer if you are looking for a place to unwind and commune with nature.
 You could be lucky to meet the brown bears or a cheetah.
-We did spot a huge snake, we could not identify, in the strawberry patch.
+We did spot a huge snake, which we could not identify, in the strawberry patch.